richstokes/meshtastic_terminal/README.md

 - Automatic message history with configurable limits
 - Ability to switch radio presets/modes and frequency slots on the fly
 - Theme support - press ctrl+p to open the theme selector
+- Node list - press ctrl+n to view the list of discovered nodes

 ## Prerequisites